-A fundamental assumption underlying the projections is that current Federal policy (defined below) does not change.
+A fundamental assumption underlying the projections is that current federal policy (defined below) does not change.
 The projections are therefore neither forecasts nor predictions, and do not consider large infrequent events such as natural disasters, military engagements, or economic crises.
-By definition, they do not build in changes in policy, such as recent proposals to repeal the Affordable Care Act.
+By definition, they do not build in future changes to policy.
 If policy changes are enacted, perhaps in response to projections like those presented here, then actual fiscal outcomes will be different than those projected.